Nandishju/quasarElectron/README.md

 A Quasar Framework app

 # Tech usage:
-  Quasar framework for JS
+  Quasar framework for JS,
-  SASS framework for CSS
+  SASS framework for CSS,
   included all the quasar framwork library itself from offical website

 # steps to run the application